-While the initial lessons may pose challenges, they are crucial for grasping the foundational elements that pave the way for advanced stages in achieving native-like pronunciation.
-These foundational elements encompass understanding how to articulate sounds without overcompensating, recognizing the nuances in facial muscle use and tongue positioning across the vowel sound chart, and appreciating the intricate relationship between various consonant and vowel sounds, along with the significance of trapping air.
+While the first few lessons may be challenging, they are important for grasping the foundations that pave the way for advanced stages in achieving native-like pronunciation.
+These foundational elements encompass understanding how to articulate sounds without overcompensating, recognizing the use of the facial muscles and the positioning of the tongue.

 Aspiration from the Front of the Mouth

-Our journey begins by delving into the mechanisms that enable us to aspirate sounds in a manner characteristic of native speakers.
+We start by take a look at the mechanisms that enable us to aspirate sounds in a manner characteristic of native speakers.
 While phonetics literature often discusses the positioning of articulators like the mouth, lips, and tongue, insufficient attention is given to the specifics of aspirating sounds.
 In Received Pronunciation, sounds typically emanate from the front of the mouth.
 Developing awareness of the differences between sounds in one's native language and those in the target accent is essential.
 The student must comprehend the interplay between the lungs and articulators, facilitated through a series of guided exercises.

 Neutral Sounds